 We collect original music, art, and words from all who are inclined to openly share their work.
 We then compile issues to release periodically, as heavily-packaged “albums”.
-This means we use your contributions to create an audio compilation accompanied by a selection of small-format prints/ photos/ poems/ essays/ etc (issue no. 5 plans include poster-sized pieces also).
-The songs are transferred digitally, while the prints and poems are reproduced by hand, using a wide variety of print-making techniquies.
+This means we use your contributions to create an audio compilation accompanied by a selection of small-format prints/ photos/ poems/ essays/ etc. The songs are transferred digitally, while the prints and poems are reproduced by hand, using a wide variety of print-making techniquies.
 The resulting packages are sent by mail.
+Issue No. 5 was different in that it included poster-sized pieces, as well as a cassette tape compilation and online access to the music.
 For each issue, we make a set number of identical copies, and thus create a limited edition.
 The general rule is: you are guaranteed a copy if you contribute.

 Our Name:eruda –